 If you keep your distance and watch them you will find they will be more than happy for you to wander around them without disturbing them too much.
 You can also find echidnas, kookaburras, blue tongue lizards and wallabies.

 Grampians Halls Gap walks

 Most people who visit Halls Gap plan on doing some sort of hiking.
-Hiking is a popular activity in the Great Western area around Halls Gap and the Grampians National Park is home to some of the best hikes in Victoria.
+Hiking is a popular activity in the Great Western area and the Grampians National Park is home to some of the best hikes in Victoria.
 To be honest, you need to do some hiking or sort walks to view some of the best spots in the Grampians.